ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 Angular was the last frontend course.
 This helped us to quickly create a frontend that is connected to a backend project.
 Here, we went more in-depth on the SPA framework and how different components interact with each other.

 ## Devops
-The trajectory also included courses about the devops culture.
+The trajectory also included courses about the DevOps culture.
 We got some introductions to docker, kubernetes and CI/CD.

 ### Docker & Kubernetes